 Salon 94’s new headquarters

-Salon 94’s headquarters, a space dedicated to exhibitions, private viewings, and offices for Salon 94, Salon 94 Design, and S94+ opened to the public on March 20th, 2021.
-Jeanne Greenberg Rohatyn, founder of Salon 94, announced the purchase of 3 East 89th Street in New York City in the summer of 2019.
+3 East 89th Street opened to the public in March 2021, activated by Salon 94 under the auspices of the S94+ Foundation.
+The building serves as the headquarters of Salon 94, Salon 94 Design, and S94+, a non-profit initiative through which exhibitions, performances, and educational projects will be realized.
 The historic landmark building, built between 1913 and 1915 by celebrated architect and decorator Ogden Codman, was originally owned by arts philanthropist Archer Huntington and sculptor Anna Hyatt Huntington before the pair gifted the building to The National Academy of Design in 1940.
 Architect Rafael Viñoly has restored and renovated the building, his fourth project with Greenberg Rohatyn.

-The 17,500 square foot building on the Museum Mile will feature a significant update.
-Its rusticated limestone and tan brick facade has been fully-restored, with a new wooden front door, a replica of Codman’s original based upon his original drawings housed in his archive at Columbia University.
-Visitors will enter through the Porte Cochere, which features restored marble granite with accents: a herringbone brick paver floor, coronet light fixtures, and a new ceiling with metallic finish.
+The 17,500 square foot building on the Museum Mile featured a significant update.
+Its rusticated limestone and tan brick facade has been fully restored, with a new wooden front door, a replica of Codman’s original based upon his original drawings housed in his archive at Columbia University.
+Visitors enter through the Porte Cochere, which features restored marble granite with accents: a herringbone brick paver floor, coronet light fixtures, and a new ceiling with metallic finish.
 The entryway leads into a gallery space on the ground floor, with 14’ ceilings with the original, penny-tile flooring and featuring the original concrete slabs of the building structure.
-Toward the rear of the space, a ten-foot elevator will carry visitors up the four flights of galleries and office space.
+Toward the rear of the space, a ten-foot elevator carries visitors up the four flights of galleries and office space.
 Alternatively, one may ascend the neo-Renaissance oval staircase featuring a Philippe Malouin chandelier, custom-made for the space, along with historic iron railings and limestone treads, and an “oeil-de-boeuf” elliptical window.

-The third floor of the building will be home to an office described as the Wood Room, with custom mahogany paneled, latticed walls and integrated, art-hanging brass hardware.
+The third floor of the building is home to an office described as the Wood Room, with custom mahogany paneled, latticed walls and integrated, art-hanging brass hardware.
 Original details have all been restored, such as parquet floors, carved wood crown moldings, oak door frames, and an original fireplace.
-The Wood Room will principally be used to showcase Salon 94 Design alongside secondary works.
-A third white cube gallery space will be adjacent, with restored, white-washed original parquet floors, Classic Gray gallery walls, and coronet light fixtures.
+The Wood Room has frequenrly been used to showcase Salon 94 Design alongside secondary works.
+A third white cube gallery space is adjacent, with restored, white-washed original parquet floors, Classic Gray gallery walls, and coronet light fixtures.

-The fourth floor will be used as offices for the Salon 94, Salon 94 Design, and S94+ staff.
+The fourth floor is used as the offices for Salon 94, Salon 94 Design, and S94+ staff.

 3 East 89th Street was constructed between 1913 and 1915, designed by Ogden Codman for Archer M. Huntington as a wing to his house at 1083 Fifth Avenue, which was being remodeled by Codman at that time.
 Archer and his second wife, sculptor Anna Hyatt Huntington, utilized the ballrooms to entertain and showcase Anna’s sculptures at 3 East 89th Street.
 Indicative of their philanthropic interests and the Huntingtons’ love of fine art, 3 East 89th street, along with their adjacent properties, were donated to the National Academy of Design in 1940, an institution founded in 1825 to “promote the fine arts in America through instruction and exhibition."